 The practical side of the Bachelor of Social Work

-“This has been so helpful within placements as I have used mihi to introduce myself often.
-Along with this it has also helped to build my confidence to do so,” she says.
+“This was so helpful within placements as I used mihi to introduce myself often.
+Along with this it also helped to build my confidence to do so,” she says.

 The Bachelor of Social Work also contains learning material about policy and legal procedures relevant to social work, and how these systems come into play when in a working situation.

-This has been beneficial for Roka when on placements where work is often underpinned by legislation.
+This was beneficial for Roka when on placements where work is often underpinned by legislation.

 “My last placement involved working with tangata whaiora (service users) who did not have capacity to make medical decisions for themselves, and the Protection of Personal and Property Rights Act had to be applied,” Roka says.